SplashCodeDex/Unlimited-Cloud-VM-Storage/README.md

 We're just getting started.
 Our vision is to make `workspace` an indispensable part of the modern development workflow.
 Here's what we're thinking about for the future:

 - [ ] **Workspace Templates:** Quickly start new projects (e.g., `workspace new --template=react-vite`) with pre-configured boilerplate.
-- [ ] **VS Code Extension:** A graphical user interface within your favorite editor to manage your workspaces.

 Have an idea?
 We'd love to hear it!